 - Support local resilient agriculture through the direct support of Manitoba farmers and producers through increased sales

-We piloted the program in the 2020 farmers’ market season, partnering with 7 community partners, with an aim to serve 160 program participants.
-Partner organizations distributed $21 in food coupons weekly to each participant for 15 weeks, from mid-June to mid-October.
-Vendors noted increased sales, markets brought in a new customer base, and participants had greater access to fresh, local foods and increased food security through the market season.
+The program was piloted in the 2020 farmers’ market season, partnering with both urban and rural community partners, and serving 140 Manitoba households.
+Partner organizations distributed a minimum of $21 in community food currency weekly to each participant for 15 weeks, from mid-June to mid-October.
+Vendors noted increased sales, markets brought in a new customer base, and participants had greater access to fresh, local foods and increased food security throughout the program.

 In order to expand the program, we are seeking revenue of at least $72,500.
 It is hoped that revenue will come from a combination of private investors, sponsorship, government support, grant funding, and donations.
 Limited fundraising events may be held if required.